 What if I consider my circumstances to be of an extremely personal and/or sensitive nature?

-All information and supporting evidence provided by you through the Academic Appeals process will be treated and managed with the appropriate level of confidentiality, with information only being released to those who need to see it (e.g. for the School’s response).
+All information and supporting evidence provided by you through the academic appeals process will be treated and managed with the appropriate level of confidentiality, with information only being released to those who need to see it (e.g. for the School’s response).

 The FSAC Appeal Form includes provision for you to highlight where you feel that your particular circumstances are of an extremely personal and/or sensitive nature.
-Please select the appropriate tick box on the Appeal Form.

 - Supporting Evidence